 As you know, there are no guarantees in bowhunting, especially turkeys.
 But I promise you will get no greater satisfaction than taking a gobbler turkey with your bow and arrow.
 Wouldn’t it be neat if we could somehow turn back the hands of time and see for ourselves just how the Indians hunted turkeys?

 Remember ol’ Frazier with his hen harem?
 My 100-grain blade Muzzy with treble hook in tow buried itself up to the blazer vanes with a solid thud. “down goes Frazier,” I muttered to myself as the king of that field met his demise.
 He weighed 21 pounds, had an 11-inch beard and 1 1/4-inch spurs.
 He was missing three tail feathers, and copper-plated No. 6 shot was still imbedded in the quills of his tail feathers.
 Each and every hunt is special, some successful, some not so successful.
 Just remember this: “Any old Indian can kill a deer with his bow, but it takes a chief to kill a turkey!”

 Editors note: The author has taken 45 gobblers with a bow in Georgia and Alabama.
 He also wrote the book on bowhunting turkeys, literally.
-Tim’s book “Bowhunting Turkeys A-Z” goes into depth on his succesful strategies.
-To get a copy, e-mail Tim at <email@example.com>.
+Tim’s book “Bowhunting Turkeys A-Z” goes into depth on his successful strategies.
+To get a copy, email Tim at [email protected].